runebaas/switzerlan-rules/rules/general/main-rulebook.md

 ### Streams organized by SwitzerLAN

-Switzerland holds the right to stream, broadcast, or record any match played in any SwitzerLAN tournament.
+SwitzerLAN holds the right to stream, broadcast, or record any match played in any SwitzerLAN tournament.

 An appropriate delay for the streamed game will be used.